JeongHyunJin/Jeong2020_SolarFarsideMagnetograms/Readme.md

 Citation
 ===============

-If you use this code for your research, please consider citing our arXiv preprint.
+If you use this code for your research, please consider citing our [arXiv preprint][1].

     @misc{jeong2020solar,
           title={Solar coronal magnetic field extrapolation from synchronic data with AI-generated farside},